department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

  </details>

+ ℹ️ Instructions for a particular section
+ 💡 Helpful guidance/tips

 ---

 ## Outcome Summary
-*Write up a brief statement describing the opportunity you're pursuing e.g. "Increase Use of Search Tools on VA.gov."
+:information_source: *Write up a brief statement describing the opportunity you're pursuing e.g. "Increase Use of Search Tools on VA.gov."
 Include the measurable outcome (i.e. metric) you're trying to improve.*

 **Related product(s)**\
-*Identify VA.gov product(s) this initiative affects.*
+*Identify VA.gov product(s) this initiative is associated with.*

 - Product | [Link to product outline](#)

-## Problem Statement
+## Problem
-*Describe the challenge / pain point you seek to address.:*
+:information_source: *Describe the challenge / pain point you seek to address.:*
 * What is the problem?
+And, what evidence do we have of the problem?
 * Which Veteran/organizational segments are most affected by the problem?
-* Where does this problem affect the Veteran journey?
+And, where does this problem affect the Veteran journey?
 * Why do you think the problem is occurring?
 Other reasons why this might be occurring?
-* How does this outcome help achieve a prioritized Crew Objective and further DE's mission and goals?
+* How does this initiative help further DE's mission and goals?

-### Evidence of the problem
-*Describe the qualitative and quantitative data to support this problem.*

 <!--
 ## Desired User Outcomes